Information on CPADS

 The Automated External Defibrillator (AED) is a small electronic device designed to allow minimally trained people to provide lifesaving defibrillation (electric shock to the heart) to victims of sudden cardiac arrest.

-You need to be within 600 meters of a device to be able to access it in time for this device to work.
+You need to be within 600 meters of a device to be able to access it in time for this device increase the patirnets chance of survival.
 This means we need 1000s of these devices to cover everyone in Yorkshire and The Humber.

 Where can I find out more information?